 In accordance with the Russian legislation, in November 2009, the Group issued (via AKB "Bank of Moscow") a bank guarantee for RR 19.4 billion in favor of the minority holders of the ordinary shares of OAO Yamal LNG.
-The guarantee is provided as financial support in the case the minority shareholders tender to sell their stakes to the Group at the fixed price, and expires in August 2010.
-Management does not believe that any of the minority shareholders will tender their shares as a result of this offer and therefore no obligation has been recognized on the consolidated interim condensed statement of financial position as of 30 June 2010.
+The guarantee was provided as financial support in the case the minority shareholders tender to sell their stakes to the Group at the fixed price.
+Management does not believe that any of the minority shareholders will tender their shares as a result of this offer and therefore no obligation has been recognized on the consolidated interim condensed statement of financial position at 31 December 2009.
+The guarantee expired in August 2010.

-The financial and operational activities of OAO Yamal LNG were not material to the Group's revenues and results of operations for the six months ended 30 June 2009.
+The amounts of revenues and results of operations of OAO Yamal LNG were not material for the Group's consolidated interim condensed statement of comprehensive income for the nine months ended 30 September 2009.